Justice League of America: Time and Consequences, Chapter 2: Stolen Energies

 “Ralph, they’re experiencing phobias!” cried Sue as she found herself suddenly wrapped up inside her elongating husband’s pliable body.

-He said nothing as he bounced carefully across the hall in an effort to get his family to freedom before the fear gas could affect them.
+The Elongated Man said nothing as he bounced carefully across the hall in an effort to get his family to freedom before the fear gas could affect them.
 He had no doubts about what was causing the odd reactions, nor did a man of his experience as a hero have any problem deducing just who the villain of the piece truly was.
 Still, even Ralph could only move so far so fast.
 He was trying to avoid running into anyone else as the crowds responded to the gas that filled the hall.

 Then, as his fear of being of little value to anyone threatened to overcome him, he thought of his child and his wife.
 He extended his hands and closed them over the Scarecrow.
-With the skill of one long used to such actions, his sensitive fingers pried the villain’s mask off his face and exposed him to his own gas.
+With the skill of one long used to such actions, his sensitive fingers pried the villain’s mask off his face and exposed him to the gas.

-“I figured as much,” the Elongated Man said.
+“I figured as much,” the Elongated Man replied.
 “I also figured that you’d carry some antidote on your person in case of an accident.
 This should be the one.
 I like a scholar’s attention to detail.
 Nicely labeled.”

 Soon, Ralph felt normal again, as did the crowds below.
 The beaten Scarecrow was helpless in his foe’s elongated grasp.
 Sue waved to him from below, and he smiled in relief.
 Being a nobody may be my most obvious fear, but it isn’t my worst fear anymore, he realized.
 It’s losing my family.
 The desire to see to their safety motivated me enough to resist the other phobia.